bsgip/envoy-client/README.md

 ## Registration

-Under the 2030.5 server model, registration of a device requires a non-neglible number of requests.
+Under the 2030.5 server model, registration of a device requires a non-negligible number of requests.
 The registration process requires all or most of these:
 - create `EndDevice`
 - add `DeviceInformation` to the `EndDevice`